-Working remote means no office distractions, no small talk with co-workers, and no micromanaging from bosses.
-But it also means you're accountable for being productive and getting your work done.
-When answering this question, you want to explain how you're capable of self-motivation and keeping engaged.
+Working remotely means no office distractions, no small talk with co-workers, and no micromanaging from bosses.
+But it also means you’re accountable for being productive and getting your work done.
+When answering this question, you want to explain how you’re capable of self-motivation and keeping engaged.
 Define your communication style, explain how you organize your day, manage your tasks, give yourself breaks, and share different ways of how you stay on track.

 What do you need to create an effective home workspace?

 Hiring managers are looking for two things by asking this question.
-One, what equipment do you need that the organization will have to supply.
+One, what equipment do you need that the organization will have to supply?
 Do you need a desktop, an extra monitor, a keyboard and mouse, or maybe a standing desk?
 Are there any essentials you need in your physical workspace?

 Hiring managers also want to know how you plan to create a distraction-free (as best you can) work area.
-Do you plan to work at the kitchen table, in an extra room, or at a coworking space?
+Do you plan to work at the kitchen table, in an extra room, or in a coworking space?
 Do you have access to reliable WiFi, a printer, a working web camera, or a phone?
 These are all important points to mention, as they will help you succeed while working from your home office.

 During your interview, you want to try your best to present yourself as an organized, driven, and communicative professional.
 Be sure to share your remote experiences, if any, and show your enthusiasm about the opportunity and organization.
 Prepare for your interview with these tips and you’ll be one step closer to landing your dream remote job!